AmberG31/Bank_Tech_Test/README.md

 ## My approach to the solution

 I have started with drawing a diagram and understanding what is the expected outcome and what potential functions I should have.
-I started TDD with very basic tests and once the code was completed, I have refactored it multiple times to simplify it and reduce the number of functions.
+I started TDD with very basic tests and functions such as just crediting or debiting and returning single amount as a balance.
+I then refactored the functions to calculate the balance and display everything in one line.
+Initially I’ve created a function for displaying the balance but came to a challenge to display it with individual transactions so I've refactored by removing the balance function and keeping the responsibility of balance change within the debitToAccount and creditFromAccount functions.
+Another function I had, was showTransactions - it was displaying transactions in one line. but once I've created the printStatment function which printed the formatted statement, the showTransactions function became unnecessarily and I deleted it.
+Once the code was completed, I have refactored it multiple times to simplify and reduce the number of functions.

 ## Code structure